Eliota Fuimaono-Sapolu

 Eliota Fuimaono-Sapolu (born 31 October 1980 in Apia, Samoa) is a Samoan former rugby union footballer.
 He played at centre.
-During his career, he received considerably media attention for his constant criticism of the rugby establishment at what he perceived to be racism, post-colonialism, white supremacy and lack of accountability in rugby's governing bodies.
+During his career, he received considerable media attention for his constant criticism of the rugby establishment at what he perceived to be racism, post-colonialism, white supremacy and lack of accountability in rugby's governing bodies.

 Early life and education

 Fuimaono-Sapolu was born in Samoa and migrated to Auckland, New Zealand, with his parents, when he was three years old.
 He started off at schools in Manurewa dominated by Pacific Island and Maori students.
 His family was very poor when they first arrived in New Zealand, living in a one-bedroom flat while both parents were studying.

 He moved to the prestigious Auckland Grammar School for high school, although not on a scholarship.